reidwyde/reidwyde.github.io/README.md

 ### TODO:

+-   make it so you can navigate to /resources/<resourceKey> via the URL and that the left side tabs manipulate the URL (might be overly complicated if we don't just use routes)
 -   add byline to resources
 -   Add models / machine learning techniques
 -   clean up repo, remove dead files